The Portland Vintage Stores Guide 2021

-Portland must be one of the best cities for vintage shopping in the US.
-We discovered over 30 vintage stores plus several antique and furniture halls which often sell some vintage clothing, too.
+Portland is one of the best cities for vintage shopping in the US.
+Despite the pandemic, there are still over 20 vintage stores plus several antique and furniture halls which often sell some vintage clothing, too.

-If you’re going vintage hunting in Portland, make sure to load my Google Maps list to help you find all the destinations.
+If you’re going vintage hunting in Portland, make sure to load our Google Maps list to find all the destinations.

-We arranged the stores in ten groups (a mix of street names and neighborhoods) which hopefully helps your navigation!
+We arranged the stores in nine groups (a mix of street names and neighborhoods) which hopefully helps your navigation!

 Hawthorne Boulevard in Southeast Portland is a good spot to start your vintage shopping as it is home to some of the city’s most well-known vintage stores.

 This is the store that most people think of when they are asked where to shop vintage in Portland.
 The gigantic, labyrinthine space opened in 1998.
 Today around 60 sellers sell their gems inside the hall, some of them for over 10 years in a row.
 There is a year-long waitlist if you want to become a House of Vintage vendor!

 Rambling through the booths and racks feels like visiting a thrift store but a nicely curated one.
 Items are organized by dealer so it is easy to spot which ones have stuff for you.
 There is an insane amount of t-shirts, sweaters, and jeans, for guys, too.

 This buy-and-sell store has been in business for over 20 years.
 Two huge rooms, one for gents and one for ladies, in a space that looks like a former Chinese restaurant with its dark-red walls and painted dragons on balcony railings.
 The store is great for polyester tops, all kinds of dresses, and any kind of costume you might need.
 Once a month the store has a 1-dollar sale.
 Epic?
 I bet so!